Follow the main road past Tam Tams to the end – it’s on the other side of the road, to the left.

 I had to send an A5 fax sheet to the UK from the Post Office, it cost me 400cve (4 euros).

-A mobile should only really to be used for local calls not for international calls, otherwise the calls could be expensive, but they are getting cheaper.
+If using a local sim, a mobile should only really to be used for local calls not for international calls, otherwise the calls could be expensive, but they are getting cheaper.
 It is a reasonable rate to text the UK with a local sim.

 Dial up: If living on Sal and you manage to obtain a phone line, you can apply for dial up for internet access.